 Practical investigations are an essential part of the Year 11 and Year 12 courses and must occupy a minimum of 35 hours of course time each year.

 External examination Internal Assessment %

-Four Assessment Tasks
+A maximum of four Assessment Tasks

 Three hour written examination measuring student achievement in a range of syllabus outcomes.
 Skills in working scientifically 60

 Knowledge and understanding of course 40

 content

 JAPANESE CONTINUERS